-- where applicable applications for Internal Review should include corroborating documents to support the grounds for review.
-For example, letters from doctors, CentreLink details, Police reports and evidence of mechanical breakdowns.
-Not providing sufficient information for a review to be considered may influence the outcome.
+- include supporting documents to corroborate the grounds for review.
+For example, letters from doctors, Centrelink details, Police reports and evidence of mechanical breakdowns.
+Not providing sufficient information may influence the outcome of your internal review.

 Only one application for internal review can be made regarding any one infringement offence.